Learn how to implement the National Standard of Canada for Psychological Health and Safety in the workplace, improve mental health and mitigate risks.

 Nancy is the Chair of the Board of Directors of the Canadian Fitness and Lifestyle Research Institute.
 She facilitates strategic planning and conducts evaluations for multiple organizations, especially in the social profit and public sectors and taught for many years in the Kinesiology program at York University.
 Nancy was the proud recipient of the Queen Elizabeth the Second Diamond Jubilee Medal for her leadership in physical activity across Canada and has worked internationally in Chile, Bosnia, Finland, Serbia and Italy.

 Nancy was born and raised in London, Ontario and now hails from Scotland ONTARIO (!) where she and her husband of almost 30 years have adjusted quite well to an “empty nest”.
-Nancy is an avid skier, heads for the water and sunshine at any opportunity, and is currently in the stressful throes of planning her daughter’s wedding.
+Nancy is an avid skier, heads for the water and sunshine at any opportunity.

 Schulich Executive Residence on Campus